EnSync-engine/CLI/Writerside/topics/ensync-cli-topic.md

 ## Configuration

-The CLI can be configured using either a configuration file or environment variables.
+The ENSYNC CLI can be configured using either a configuration file or environment variables.

 ### Configuration File